DineshKarthikeyan1/sem5-group-project/voice-assisted-financial-manager/SPEECH_TO_TEXT_SETUP.md

 ### 🎉 Success!

-Your VoiceFinance app now has enterprise-grade speech-to-text capabilities!
+Your FinSay app now has enterprise-grade speech-to-text capabilities!
 Users can:

 - **Record transactions naturally** using voice
 - **Upload audio files** for transcription